 Column Based Data Vaults #datavault

-Column based data stores have been around for a long time.
-This blog will talk about what you need to do to make the Data Vault successful on a column based data store.
-It’s quite simple really, and in the end – some parts of physical data modeling don’t matter in a column based data store.
+column based data stores have been around for a long time. this blog will talk about what you need to do to make the data vault successful on a column based data store. it’s quite simple really, and in the end – some parts of physical data modeling don’t matter in a column based data […]

 When “Good Data” Goes Bad….